emperorjm/learn-deploy-smart-contract/readme.md

 This file lists all the commands you'll need to execute during our hands-on workshop for developing smart contracts on the Archway platform.
 Follow each command carefully to set up, create, modify, deploy, and interact with your smart contract.

-1. Create new account: `archway accounts new [ACCOUNT-NAME]`
+1. Create new account: `archway accounts new mywallet`

-2. Change to your home directory: `cd ~`
+3. Change to your home directory: `cd ~`

-3. Create new project: `archway new [PROJECT-NAME]`
+4. Create new project: `archway new incrementproject`

-4. Show project configuration: `archway config show`

-5. Configure project: `archway config set [KEY] [VALUE]`
+   - Select a chain to use: `Archway Testnet`
+   - Choose a name for your contract: `increment`
+   - Choose a starter template: `Increment`
+   - Which version do you want to generate? `full`

-6. To compile your contracts execute: `archway contracts build`
+5. To compile your contract execute: `archway contracts build`

-7. Execute the following to store your contract on chain: `archway contracts store [CONTRACT] --from [my-account]`
+6. Execute the following to store your contract on chain: `archway contracts store increment --from mywallet`

-8. To create an instance of a contract from a deployed WASM executable execute: `archway contracts instantiate [contract-name] --args '{"count":0}'`
+7. To create an instance of the contract execute: `archway contracts instantiate increment --args '{"count":0}'`

+8. Check to see what is the initial count: `archway contracts query smart increment --args '{"get_count": {}}'`

-9. To execute a transaction to increment count: `archway contracts execute [contract-name] --args '{"increment": {}}'`
+9. To increment the count by one, execute: `archway contracts execute increment --args '{"increment": {}}'`

-10. To execute a query to retrieve the current count: `archway contracts query smart [contract-name] --args '{"get_count": {}}'`
+10. Query the count value to see if it was updated: `archway contracts query smart increment --args '{"get_count": {}}'`